shotaro12oyama/udacity-robond-deeplearning/writeup.md

 #### 1 by 1 convolution layer and fully connected layer ####

-1x1 convolution helped in reducing the dimensionality of the layer.
+1x1 convolution has advantage that it maintains the spatial information, comparing to fully connected layer.
+Also, it can help reducing the dimensionality of the layer.
 A fully-connected layer of the same size would result in the same number of features.
 Also, replacement of fully-connected layers with convolutional layers presents an added advantage that during inference, images of any size can be fed into the trained network.

 source:
 http://iamaaditya.github.io/2016/03/one-by-one-convolution/
 https://classroom.udacity.com/nanodegrees/nd209/parts/c199593e-1e9a-4830-8e29-2c86f70f489e/modules/cac27683-d5f4-40b4-82ce-d708de8f5373/lessons/032b020f-7c02-46dc-9266-eaee3eb76eb7/concepts/7754d15f-28ca-47f9-9b20-19ae90581829

 #### Encoding, Decoding and Skip connection ####

 Encoder plays a role of classification by abstracting features from several window size.
-However, it does not preserve spatial information.
-By using 1 by 1 convlution, which is mentioned above, we can connect the output of encoder into decoder, which upscale the output of encoder to the original image size.
-Simultaneously, Skip connection can use information from multiple resolution scales, and can make the segmentation more precise.
+Via multiple layers, encoder starts by finding simple patterns in the first layer and can gradually learn to understand more and more complex shapes and structures in the deeper layers.
+However, it loses spatial information gradually.
+After using 1x1 convolution, it can be connected to decoder, which is transposed convolution from the encoder.
+Layer by layer, decoder makes segmentation in more detail.
+Also, via skip connection, the network can use information from multiple resolution scales, and can make the segmentation more precise.

 source:
 https://www.quora.com/What-is-an-Encoder-Decoder-in-Deep-Learning/answer/Christian-Baumgartner-3?srid=ison